optuna/optuna-integration/docs/source/reference/index.rst

 The Optuna-Integration package contains classes used to integrate Optuna with external machine learning frameworks.

-All of these classes can be imported in two ways One is "`from optuna.integration import xxx`" like a module in Optuna, and the other is "`from optuna_integration import xxx`" as an Optuna-Integration specific module.
+All of these classes can be imported in two ways.
+One is "`from optuna.integration import xxx`" like a module in Optuna, and the other is "`from optuna_integration import xxx`" as an Optuna-Integration specific module.
 The former is provided for backward compatibility.